-OCC capitalizes direct and incremental costs, both internal and external, related to software developed or obtained for internal use in accordance with GAAP.
+OCC capitalizes direct and incremental costs, both internal and external, related to software developed or acquired for internal use in accordance with US GAAP.
+The Corporation capitalizes software costs that are expected to result in long-term operational benefits, such as replacement systems or new applications resulting in significantly increased efficiencies or functionality.
+All other internal-use software project costs are expensed as incurred.
 Software, which includes capitalized labor, is amortized on a straight-line basis over its useful life, typically five years.
+In 2024, OCC capitalized software development costs of \$106.1 million, including \$52.5 million of internal labor costs.
 In 2023, OCC capitalized software development costs of \$109.1 million, including \$37.3 million of internal labor costs.
 In 2022, OCC capitalized software development costs of \$53.6 million, including \$27.2 million of internal labor costs.
-In 2021, OCC capitalized software development costs of \$46.9 million, including \$31.0 million of internal labor costs.
-Amortization expense related to computer software was \$0.9 million, \$1.2 million, and \$0.6 million for 2023, 2022, and 2021, respectively.
+Amortization expense related to computer software was \$0.7 million, \$0.9 million, and \$1.2 million for 2024, 2023, and 2022, respectively.